Willem van der Merwe: Oxford University and medical career

 He travelled to England in 1989 to study social studies at the University of Oxford, where he attended St Anne's College.
 While studying at Oxford, he made six first-class appearances for Oxford University in 1990, and played for the combined Oxford and Cambridge Universities cricket team against the touring New Zealanders.
 He scored 272 runs for Oxford in his six matches and averaged 68.00, making three half centuries in the process.
 In addition to playing first-class cricket while at Oxford, he also appeared in four List A matches for the Combined Universities cricket team in the 1990 Benson & Hedges Cup.

 Returning to South Africa, van der Merwe made no further appearances in senior domestic cricket.
-He has become a noted orthopaedic surgeon in Cape Town, he served as president of the South African Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine and as the international president of ISAKOS, a post he held from 2019-21.
+He became a noted orthopaedic surgeon in Cape Town, and served as president of the South African Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine and as the international president of ISAKOS from 2019 to 2021.

 In March 2025, van der Merwe died of esophageal cancer at the age of 64.